By Edward Hicks, a member of the Rotary Club of Tulsa, Oklahoma, USA

 By Maria Molina, Philanthropy Advisor for Latin America Zones 25A/23B

 As you know, we are one of the largest nonprofits in the world and our commitment to humanity continues this year with the theme “Serve to change lives.”
 And that is why we need to be even more creative in our fundraising strategies.

 Raising money for local and international projects should be an essential part of every Rotarian’s life.
 Consider this example from the world at large.
 A recent article in Giving USA reported that contributions by service organizations hit a record high in 2020 at $47.7 billion dollars.

 Flood victims in Kerala, India, receive job training under a global grant by the Rotary Club of Kalamassery.
 The $100,000 grant project benefited 500 families.
 N. Bhaskaran Pillai used examples like this one to encourage members to give to The Rotary Foundation.

 By N.Bhaskaran Pillai, Rotary Club of Kalamassery, India

 When I became treasurer of my club last year, I learned through Rotary Club Central that only 25 of our 39 members were Paul Harris Fellows (PHF).
 I also saw that our club had transferable Foundation Recognition Points that had been lying dormant for several years.

-When you make a donation to The Rotary Foundation, you are helping Rotary members make a difference in the lives of millions of people around the world, by promoting peace, preventing disease, bolstering economic development, and providing clean water and sanitation.
+When you make a donation to The Rotary Foundation, you are helping Rotary members make a difference in the lives of millions of people around the world, by promoting peace, preventing disease, supporting education, bolstering economic development, and providing clean water and sanitation.